yuvaly0/yuvaly0.github.io/_posts/notes-v8-deoptimization/2021-02-26-notes-v8-deoptimization.md

    in the second poc we deoptimize because of 'wrong name' (see different deopt reasons in deoptimize-reason.h) we just need to call it with a different param we

--- Understand better --
+## Understand better
-the steps of the simplified lowering, such as the truncation, propagation and lowering - read the source file, simplified-lowering.cc
+the steps of the simplified lowering, such as the truncation, propagation and lowering - read the source file, [simplified-lowering.cc](https://chromium.googlesource.com/external/v8/+/cb1b554a837bb47ec718c1542d462cb2ac2aa0fd/src/compiler/simplified-lowering.cc#35)